radicle-dev/radicle-upstream/DEVELOPMENT.md

 ## Proxy

-All of Upstream's business logic tying together the radicle code collaboration is provided to the UI via an HTTP API by a rust binary called the proxy.
+All of Upstream's business logic tying together the radicle code collaboration is provided to the UI via an HTTP API by a rust binary called `radicle-proxy`.
 It uses [warp][wa] to serve a RESTish JSON API.

 For dependency management and execution of common tasks we use [Cargo][co].
 To get up to speed with common functionality and manifest file intricacies consult the exhaustive [Cargo Book][cb].

 The proxy binary's lifecycle is managed by the main renderer of the UI in:
-`native/main.js`.
+`native/main.ts`.
 When running `yarn dist` it is bundled together into an application package by [electron-builder][eb].